 In the world of indie filmmaking, it sure seems like NetFlix has become the holy grail.
 But after working with several other filmmakers on their distribution strategy, I really DO NOT think NetFlix offers the indie filmmaker a viable option for distribution.

-And even if you’re fortunate enough to get your title into their database, you still need a gazillion people to ask for your movie in their Netflix Queue.
+If you are fortunate enough to get your title into the NetFlix database, you still need a gazillion people to ask for your movie in their Netflix Queue.
 This will influence the actual amount of money NetFlix will offer you.
-Which for some filmmakers, I’ve heard numbers around the $1,300 range.
+For some filmmakers, I have heard numbers around the $1,300 range.
 (I wish I was kidding.)

 From a business perspective, I think what they are doing is genius.
 NetFlix is able to predict demand and also acquire movies for minimal dollars.
 But from a filmmaking perspective, I think there are better solutions.